 We recommend you to break your test down into meaningful tasks and using specific instructions such as "navigate to your account page and find your purchase history" rather than providing broad and general statements "explore the website."
 Keep the task descriptions short and easy to understand for the testers and avoid ambiguous wording.
 This way, it will be easier for you to analyze and interpret your data with respect to the specific tasks and to compare the results between testers.

-You can define as many tasks as you want, but keep in mind that the recording time per project is limited and depends on the plan that you purchase.
-The longer the test, the longer the it will take for the participant's results to upload.
+You can define as many tasks as you want, but keep in mind that the longer the test, the longer the it will take for the participant's results to upload.

 Each task can consist of a different URL, image or video.
 You an set one URL for a whole test or a series of tasks including multiple URLs.

 You can also add a link to an external questionnaire (Typeform, SurveyMonkey, Netigate, Feedier, SurveyGizmo) that the participants will be asked to complete at the end of the test.
 The participants will be shown the link after uploading the Oculid test results.
 In order to use this feature you have to paste your existing link when creating the new test.
 This feature is just a redirection and there is no automatic mapping between Oculid dashboard and the questionnaire results.
 If you have further questions on this, please write us an email at firstname.lastname@example.org.You can include a Quick Survey to start the test.
 Set three demographic metrics: age, location and gender, or create your own custom question to ask your testers.

 Yes, with our A/B testing feature you can define which tasks of your test you want to separate into two groups of participants.
 In order to get the same testing conditions within the two groups, your participant don’t know they are participating in an A/B test.
 The tasks are named the same and have the same description.
 The only difference between the A and B task is the URL or media source you will provide.